ablyss74/My_Clear_Linux_Stuff/Docker_Script/compiz-docker-new.md

 For pipewire sound from container apps to host we need to tell pipewire to create a pulse socket.

-Define pulse-socket in pipewire-pulse.conf

 Copy /usr/share/pipewire/pipewire-pulse.conf to /etc/pipewire/pipewire-pulse.conf

+Define pulse-socket in pipewire-pulse.conf...

 Uncomment line 90 and change "something" to "unix:/tmp/pulse-socket"

-Restart pipewire-pulse with systemctl --user restart pipewire-pulse
+Restart pipewire-pulse with ```systemctl --user restart pipewire-pulse```

 Best to have this start automatically during boot or login startup script.